MicrosoftDocs/webview2-winrt-reference/1-0-1829-prerelease/winrt/corewebview2printorientation.md

 ---
+description: The orientation for printing, used by the CoreWebView2PrintSettings.Orientation property.
+Currently only printing to PDF is supported.
 title: CoreWebView2PrintOrientation
-author: MSEdgeTeam
-ms.author: msedgedevrel
-ms.date: 05/04/2023
+ms.date: 05/05/2023
-ms.topic: reference
-ms.prod: microsoft-edge
-ms.technology: webview
 keywords: webview2, webview, winrt, win32, edge, CoreWebView2, CoreWebView2Controller, browser control, edge html, CoreWebView2PrintOrientation
 ---

-# enum CoreWebView2PrintOrientation
+# CoreWebView2PrintOrientation Enum

 The orientation for printing, used by the [CoreWebView2PrintSettings.Orientation](corewebview2printsettings.md#orientation) property.
 Currently only printing to PDF is supported.